Application Process & Requirements

 PCAT scores expire after five years and applicants are only allowed to take the PCAT up to five times.

 The Pharmacy College Application Service (PharmCAS) is a national application to apply to most pharmacy schools in the United States.
-You can begin your PharmCAS application in early June and must submit by our deadline of February 3, 2014.
-It is strongly recommended that you e-submit your PharmCAS application at least six weeks before the March 3 supplemental application deadline.
+You can begin your PharmCAS application in July and must submit by the University of Minnesota deadline of February 2, 2015.
+It is strongly recommended that you e-submit your PharmCAS application at least six weeks before the supplemental application deadline on March 3, 2015.
 Fee: $150+

 The PharmCAS application includes: